AI-Hex-Game/AI-Hex-Game/README.md

-The project was developed by houdalat and Me(Mohamed Ech-Charay).
+This project was developed by houdalat and Me(Mohamed Ech-Charay).